csabaiBio/pathogens-portal-hu/README.md

-# Pathogens Portal Node toolbox
+# Hungarian Pathogens Portal Node site

 This toolbox contains minimal code for a Pathogens Portal Node (PPN).
 It was created as part of the [Pathogen Data Network (PDN)](https://pathogendatanetwork.org), funded by NIH (award number U24AI183840).